-The Management Effectiveness of Protected and Conserved Areas (MEPCA) Indicator is listed as a complementary indicator under Target 3 of the Monitoring Framework that will be used to monitor progress in the implementation of the Kunming-Montreal Global Biodiversity Framework (KM-GBF).
+The Management Effectiveness of Protected and Conserved Areas (MEPCA) Indicator was listed as a complementary indicator following agreement at the United Nations Biodiversity Conference (COP 15), under Target 3 of the Monitoring Framework that will be used to monitor progress in the implementation of the Kunming-Montreal Global Biodiversity Framework (KM-GBF).

 Background

-In recent years there has been growing international interest to protect at least 30% globally of the land and ocean by 2030 (Dinerstein et al. 2019; Jones et al. 2020).
-This culminated in the adoption of a target in December 2022, at the Fifteenth meeting of the Conference of Parties (COP15) of the Convention on Biological Diversity (CBD), to effectively conserve and manage at least 30% of the world’s land and oceans within protected areas (PAs) and other effective area-based conservation measures (OECMs) by 2030 (CBD 2022).
+There has been growing international interest to protect at least 30% globally of the land and ocean by 2030 (Dinerstein et al. 2019; Jones et al. 2020).
+This culminated in the adoption of a target in December 2022, at the Fifteenth meeting of the Conference of Parties (COP 15) of the Convention on Biological Diversity (CBD), to effectively conserve and manage at least 30% of the world’s land and oceans within protected areas (PAs) and other effective area-based conservation measures (OECMs) by 2030 (CBD 2022).
 As global coverage of PAs and OECMs increases, it is vital to ensure that they are not only designated but are managed effectively, to achieve positive outcomes for biodiversity.

-The Kunming-Montreal GBF contains 23 targets for 2030 and four goals for 2050 calling for urgent actions to conserve biodiversity (CBD 2022).
+The Kunming-Montreal Global Biodiversity Framework (KM-GBF) contains 23 targets for 2030 and four goals for 2050 calling for urgent actions to conserve biodiversity (CBD 2022).
 Target 3 focuses on PAs and OECMs:

 Indicators are required to monitor how well this target is being met.
 Whilst there are well-established operational indicators to measure global coverage of terrestrial and marine PAs and OECMs (UNEP-WCMC & IUCN 2021), there previously has been no widely adopted global indicator that measures how effectively these areas are managed and the conservation outcomes they are achieving.